Nick McKim: Federal politics

+McKim served as Greens Co-Deputy Leader from 4 February 2020 to 10 June 2022 and in the following positions: Treasury, Finance & Economic Justice Immigration & Citizenship Digital Rights, I.T. & the National Broadband Network.
+Senator McKim has served as spokesperson within the Greens for Economic Justice, Treasury, Home Affairs, Immigration, Citizenship and Multicultural Affairs from 17 June 2022 and Whip for the Greens in the Senate from 18 October 2021.

-On 5 September 2022 McKim called on the Reserve Bank of Australia to pause interest rate hikes.
-This call was the subject of some controversy, with critics suggesting that McKim had a financial conflict of interest due to his ownership of four properties.
+On 5 September 2022, McKim called on the Reserve Bank of Australia to pause interest rate hikes.
 The following day McKim called on the RBA Governor Philip Lowe to resign, stating that Lowe "has not demonstrated that he understands the impact his actions have had on a small business owner or a casual worker trying to pay the rent".

+Following the defeat of party leader Adam Bandt at the 2025 Australian Federal Election, McKim served as acting party leader until the election of Larissa Waters to the leadership.

 Personal life

 In July 2009, McKim confirmed he was in a relationship with Cassy O'Connor, also a Tasmanian Greens Member of the House of Assembly.

+McKim streams on Twitch with his step-son Jasper, typically playing Fortnite and discussing politics in The Woke Corner.

+McKim supports the Hawthorn Hawks in AFL and Manchester United in the Premier League.